-Dr. April Ryun Kim has given numerous performances as a soloist, collaborative pianist, and chamber musician, showcasing a broad range of repertoire.
+An active performer, Dr. April Ryun Kim has given numerous performances as a soloist, collaborative pianist, and chamber musician, showcasing a wide range of repertoire.
 She has been featured as a soloist in the MasterWorks Festival Honors Recital, and with the St. Olaf Orchestra as senior soloist.
-Additionally, she has won winning prizes from competitions including the Thursday Musical and Schubert Club.
+Additionally, she has won winning prizes from competitions including the Thursday Musical and Schubert Club Competition.
 Having an enthusiasm for new music, she has performed in the St. Olaf Faculty Chamber Ensemble, and is a regular performer in 10th Wave, a chamber collective based in the Twin Cities, performing works written by Missy Mazzoli, Steve Reich, David Lang, and many more.
 In Kansas City, she has performed in the Musica Nova ensembles at the University of Missouri - Kansas City (UMKC), working with composers such as Zhou Long and Tania León.
 In 2018, she commissioned and gave the world premiere of “가위 (Scissors): Fantasia Toccata,” written by composer Jiyoun Chung.